flowagentnu/1rel-documentation/docs/site-settings/site-settings-general.md

 # General

-This section of the documentation provides a detailed overview of the "General" settings within the 1Relation site.
+This section of the documentation provides a detailed overview of the "General" settings within the FlowAgent site.
 These settings are foundational to how your site operates and presents itself.

 ## Accessing General Settings